a2ys/chess-ai/README.md

 ```shell
 python -m pip install -r requirements.txt
 ```
-This command will install the required libraries for you.
+This command will install the requisite libraries for you.

-Now you just have to run the `main.py` file, and enjoy the program.
-The following command does the magic for you:
+All set!
+Now let's bring this program to life.
+Run the `main.py` file using this command in your terminal:

 ```shell
 python main.py